maticnetwork/whitepaper/README.md

 # Network Economics {#economics}

-Detailed Network economics along with the scenarios to be added soon.
+Detailed Network economics along with the scenarios to be added soon

+# Governance

+Detailed Governance along with the scenarios to be added soon

 # Focus on User Experience {#usere}